-New student inductions are held in the week before coursework classes start for both semesters 1 and 2.
+New student orientation is held in the week before coursework classes start for both semesters 1 and 2.
 You should make every effort to attend.
-If you don’t turn up and then ask us a question that was covered at the induction, we will remind you that you didn’t attend the induction.
-So, it’s best to attend the induction to avoid the embarrassment.
-If you have not yet officially been accepted into the PhD program, you are nevertheless welcome to attend the induction.
-Induction covers such topics as
+If you don’t turn up and then ask us a question that was covered at orientation, we will remind you that you didn’t attend the orientation.
+So, it’s best to attend orientation to avoid the embarrassment.
+If you have not yet officially been accepted into the PhD program, you are nevertheless welcome to attend orientation.
+Orientation covers such topics as

 Progress, presentations, and milestones

 Once your enrolment has been activated, the HDR Administrator will let you know and you can collect your ANU student card.
 If you have been a student of the ANU previously and you already hold a student card, then you will need to have it re-activated by Student Central.
 Your student card acts as your

 On-campus ID card